verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] My name is ....
 And I'm a roadside Food addict
 - [ ] How will I benefit by comparing myself with him/her?
 - [ ] That's where we are right now.
 The answer is right beneath our feet.
+- [ ] You got diversity here.
+Not in this room.
+But, generally there is diversity here.